Piazzi/Piazzi/README.md

 ## About me

-👨‍🎓 CS Student / 💻 Software Engineer / 🎮 Game Designer in the free time
+💻 Software Engineer / 🎮 Game Designer in the free time

 🦉 The developer of: https://onto4alleditor.com/en